michelribeiro/convert-date-to-timestamp-and-timestamp-to-date/README.md

-# Convert timestmap to normal date and normal date to timestmap.
+# Convert timestamp to normal date and normal date to timestamp.

 ---
 * Convert timestamp in normal data.